simmeringc/EQUIP-docs/client/templates/preamble.md

 * Run meteor in the EQUIP project directory
 * Connect to your local MongoDB server at localhost:3001

-If your mongo server isn't running on port 3001, connect to the mongo server in the Meteor shell to see which port its running on.
+If your mongo server isn't running on port 3001, connect to the mongo server in the Meteor Mongo Shell to see which port its running on.

 ### Meteor Mongo Shell